DC has a goal: Fewer than 130 new HIV diagnoses a year by 2030.

-DC’s first plan to end the HIV epidemic, known as the 90/90/90/50 Plan, had four goals: 90% of people with HIV knowing their status; 90% of people diagnosed with HIV being on treatment; 90% of people with HIV on treatment achieving viral suppression; and a 50% reduction in new diagnoses by the year 2020.
+DC’s first plan to end the HIV epidemic, known as the 90/90/90/50 Plan, had four goals: 90% of people with HIV knowing their status; 90% of people diagnosed with HIV being in treatment; 90% of people with HIV on treatment achieving viral suppression; and a 50% reduction in new diagnoses by the year 2020.

-That number is 130 new diagnoses in 2030.
+That number is 130 or fewer new diagnoses by 2030.

 To measure the progress of the DC Ends HIV plan and to achieve its goal by 2030, DC Health calculated its baseline for several parameters.
-DC Health used a data-driven model<sup>1</sup> that uses local surveillance data to project care continuum targets for each year.
+DC Health used a data-driven model¹ that uses local surveillance data to project care continuum targets for each year.
 The model calibrated predicted incidence estimates from HAHSTA’s Annual Epidemiology & Surveillance Report ² for the years 2015–2019 by scaling predicted values using the following formula:

 DC Health changed the model and assumed the mortality rate continued at the 0.97% annual decline observed during 2015-2019.
-After 2019, the model projected the end epidemic goal by achieving 95% of people diagnosed, 95% on treatment, and 95% virally suppressed by 2030 with 20% of new diagnoses averted by PrEP.
+After 2019, the model projected the end epidemic goal by achieving 95% of people diagnosed, 95% in treatment, and 95% virally suppressed by 2030 with 20% of new diagnoses averted by PrEP.
 The 20% of diagnoses averted by PrEP scenario approximately corresponds to the AIDSVu estimate of PrEP use for DC³.

-As of November 2020, the number of people diagnosed and residing in DC was 12,408 (89%), and the number retained in care, which is based on laboratory visits reported to DC Health, was 9,745 (78.5%) in 2019.
+As of November 2020, the number of people diagnosed and residing in DC was 12,408 (89%).
+Retention to care, which is based on laboratory visits reported to DC Health, was 9,745 (78.5%) in 2019.
 The number of people virally suppressed retained in HIV care at the end of 2019 was 8,495 (87.2%).
 The model estimated 12,202 (95%) diagnosed, 11,592 (95%) retained, and 11,012 (95%) virally suppressed (Figures 1 and 2) in 2030.
 DC Health used the model to estimate the number of new diagnoses of 130 by 2030.
-The number of death estimates includes all deaths not restricted to HIV-related only.
+The number of death estimates includes all deaths and is not restricted to only HIV-related deaths.

 As additional data and information are available, the model will be updated to reflect the evolving knowledge of the characteristics of the HIV epidemic within the District and the efficacy of intervention strategies within the local population.

-1. Bradley H, Rosenberg ES, Holtgrave DR. Data-Driven Goals for Curbing the U.S. HIV Epidemic by 2030.
+1. Bradley H, Rosenberg ES, Holtgrave DR. data-driven goals for curbing the U.S. HIV epidemic by 2030.
 AIDS and Behavior.
 2019;23(0123456789):557-563. doi:10.1007/s10461-019-02442-7.

 2. HAHSTA.
-Annual Epidemiology & Surveillance Report; 2019.
+Annual epidemiology & surveillance report; 2019.

 3. AIDSVu.
-All States PrEP Data Sets.
+All states PrEP data Sets.
 Retrieved from https://aidsvu.org/resources/#/.